Robust Bell inequalities from communication complexity: Introduction

 The study of the maximum violation of Bell inequalities began with Tsirelson~\cite{Tsirelson87}, who showed that for two-outcome correlation Bell inequalities, the maximum violation is bounded above by Grothendieck's constant.
 Tsirelson also raised the question of whether one can have unbounded violations of Bell inequalities.
 More precisely, he asked whether there exist families of Bell inequalities for which the amount of the violation grows arbitrarily large.

-The first answer to this question came from Mermin~\cite{Mermin90}, who gave a family Bell inequalities for which a violation exponential in the number of parties is achieved.
+The first answer to this question came from Mermin~\cite{Mermin90}, who gave a family of Bell inequalities for which a violation exponential in the number of parties is achieved.
 In the years that followed, several new constructions appeared for number of parties and number of inputs~\cite{Ard92,Mas02,LPZ+04,NLP06,PWP+08}.

 The study of upper bounds on violations of normalized Bell inequalities resumed in~\cite{DKLR11}, where an upper bound of $O(K^2)$ (with $K$ the number of outputs per player) and of $2^{c}\leq N$ (with $c$ the communication complexity and $N$ the number of inputs per player) were proven.
 In \cite{JPP+10} the authors proved a bound of $O(d)$ in terms of the dimension $d$ of the local Hilbert space, and in~\cite{JP11}, the bound in terms of the number of outputs was improved to~$O(K)$.
 In~\cite{JP11}, Bell inequalities are constructed for which a near optimal, but probabilistic, violation of order $\Omega(\sqrt{m}/\log{m})$, with $N=K=d=m$, is proven.
 In~\cite{BRSdW12}, the same violation, although requiring $N=2^m$ inputs, is achieved for a family of Bell inequalities and quantum distributions built using the quantum advantage in one-way communication complexity for the Hidden Matching problem (with $K=d=m$).
-In the same paper, a violation of order $\Omega(m/(\log m)^2)$, with $K=d=m$ and $N=2^m/m$ is achieved with the Khot-Vishnoi game.
-Recently, an asymmetric version of that game was introduced to allow one of the parties to only make dichotomic measurements, with a smaller (although almost optimal for this scenario) violation $\Omega(\sqrt{m}/(\log m)^2)$~\cite{PY15}.
+In the same paper, a violation of order $\Omega(m/(\log m)^2)$, with $K=d=m$ and $N=2^m/m$ is achieved with the Khot-Vishnoi game; later, Junge et al. proved in \cite{junge2016reducing} that $N$ can be reduced to $O(m^8)$ .
+Recently, an asymmetric version of this same game was introduced to allow one of the parties to only make dichotomic measurements, with a smaller (although almost optimal for this scenario) violation $\Omega(\sqrt{m}/(\log m)^2)$~\cite{PY15}.

 For \emph{inefficiency-resistant} Bell inequalities, the bounds in~\cite{JP11} do not apply.
 In fact, Laplante \textit{et al.}~proved in~\cite{LLR12} a violation exponential in the dimension and the number of outputs for this type of Bell functionals, achieved by a quantum distribution built, as in~\cite{BRSdW12}, from the Hidden Matching communication complexity problem.